RCB Confiscates Four Truckload Goods Under Anti-encroachment Operation - UrduPoint

 RCB Confiscates Four Truckload Goods Under Anti-encroachment Operation

-Rawalpindi Cantonment Board (RCB) has confiscated four truckload goods from different markets under its ongoing campaign against encroachments

-RAWALPINDI, (UrduPoint / Pakistan Point News - 18th Dec, 2020 ) :Rawalpindi Cantonment board (RCB) has confiscated four truckload goods from different markets under its ongoing campaign against encroachments.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 21st Dec, 2020 ) :Rawalpindi Cantonment board (RCB) has confiscated four truckloads goods from different markets under its campaign against encroachments.

-According to RCB spokesman, the anti-encroachment operation on the special instruction of Cantonment Executive Officer (CEO) Muhammad Umar Farooq Ali Malik was being conducted on daily basis.
+According to RCB spokesman, the anti-encroachment operation on the special instruction of Cantonment Executive Officer (CEO) was being conducted on daily basis.

 He said, the grand clean-up operation against encroachments had further been accelerated.

-He said, encroachments were removed from Chor Chowk, Masrial Road, Tench Bhatta, Bakra Mandi Road and Chungi Number 22 and four truckloads goods were confiscated while the enforcement teams also removed illegal banners from different areas.
+He said, encroachments were removed from Tench Bhatta, Peoples Colony, Bakra Mandi Road, Chor Chowk and Allahabad and four truckload goods were confiscated while enforcement teams also removed illegal banners from different areas.